World Trade Center (Tokyo)

 World Trade Center Building (世界貿易センタービルディング) was a 40-story commercial skyscraper located in Hamamatsuchō, Minato, Tokyo.
-Completed in 1970, the building is one of Japan's earliest skyscrapers.
+Completed in 1970, the building was one of Japan's earliest skyscrapers.
 Upon its completion, the 163-meter-tall WTC Building took the title of Japan's tallest skyscraper from the Kasumigaseki Building; it retained this title until Keio Plaza Hotel's North Tower was completed one year later.

 The building was home to the World Trade Center Tokyo, a member of the World Trade Centers Association.
 It was primarily used for office space, but also included retail stores and restaurants.
 The building's top floor was a visitor observatory.
 The building was connected to the Toei Subways's Daimon Station and Hamamatsuchō Station, being serviced by two JR East lines and the Tokyo Monorail.

 Office tenants

 The building served as the headquarters of KYB Corporation, a global automotive company.